vidh2000/MSci_Schwarzschild_Causets/README.md

 <vid.homsak19@imperial.ac.uk>

 If you use the code for your project, please cite:
 "Homsak V, Veroni S. Framework for Causet Coding.
-2022."
+2022.
+Available at https://github.com/vidh2000/MSci_Schwarzschild_Causets."

 The source code is published under the BSD 3-Clause License, see [license file](LICENSE.md).
 Copyright (c) 2020-2022, Stefano Veroni, Vid Homsak